itsalissonsilva/itsalissonsilva/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)]()

-I am a graduate student at IFT - UNESP working on Quantum Chromodynamics (QCD).
+I have more than four years of programming experience in Python.
 I'm very interested in emerging technologies like generative artifical intelligence and quantum computing.
 I've built a number of projects connected to a lot of different themes throughout the years and have gained some experience in both web development and data analysis.
 Check out the tools I use below.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)]()